 - 1. The minimum number of vehicles needed to establish a zone to ensure that it is correctly started and terminated, and that advance warning is given, is three for one direction of travel and four for both directions. - 2.
-The R4-1 and R4-3 signs may be mounted on the one signboard. - 3.
+The R4-1 and R4-3 signs may be mounted on the one signboard. - Je de a from the 3.
 The END Speed Limit (R4-12) sign returns the speed limit applying beyond the sign to the default limit (50 km/h urban, or 100 km/h rural), including in locations where the road is zoned at a speed different from the default limit.
-This is usually considered to be of no significant practical effect.
+This is usually undivided or divided NOTE: Other signs and devices required on vehicles are shown in Figures 4.3 and 4.4.

-64-65 DAHEAD Lead vehicle B4-3 1-48 07 Work Work vehicle vehicle END END R4-12 R4-12 Workers-B4-15 Shadow Shadow vehicle vehicle R4-1 R4-3 R4-3 Tail Tail vehicle vehicle AHEAD AHEAD G9-79 G9-79 (a) Work on dividing line - 2-way road (b) Work on lane line - multilane road, undivided or divided
+DAHEAD ationRelease Lead vehicle B4-3 1-4A MORK Ot Work Work vehicle vehicle END END R4-12 R4-12 Workers-Workers B4-12 (Ot Shadow Shadow vehicle vehicle R4-1 R4-1 R4-3 R4-3 Tail vehicle Tail vehicle 40 AHEAD AHEAD G9-79 G9-79